bestinslot-xyz/brc20-programmable-module/README.md

     if inscription.op is 'withdraw' and
        inscription.p is 'brc20-module' and
        inscription.module is 'BRC20PROG':
-        # Withdrawals are done from sender's address
+        # Withdrawals are done from sender's pkscript
         result = brc20_withdraw(
             from_pkscript: sender.pkscript,
             ticker: inscription.tick,